Ohio Eviction Notice Templates (4)

 At the eviction hearing, the parties may have the opportunity to resolve the issue with a mediator before their case is brought before a judge.
 If no solution is found, the judge will hear the case to determine whether the tenant will be evicted.

-If the landlord prevails, the court will issue a Writ of Restitution (also referred to as a “red tag”), ordering the tenant to vacate the premises.
-In some cases, the landlord may need to submit a Request/Praecipe for Writ of Restitution after the ruling to be issued the writ.
+If the landlord prevails, the court will rule that the landlord is entitled to a Writ of Restitution (also referred to as a “red tag”), ordering the tenant to vacate the premises.
+The landlord may need to submit a Request/Praecipe for Writ of Restitution after the ruling (unless the writ is issued automatically).

 Step 5 – Attend Money Hearing (If Applicable)